 NATAS Lower Great Lakes Chapter Collegiate Scholarship

-The $3,500 scholarship funded directly by our NATAS chapter members is offered to students who attend school anywhere in the membership area of our organization which includes Cleveland, Akron, Canton, Youngstown, Bowling Green, Toledo, Lima and Mansfield, Ohio; Erie, Pennsylvania; Indianapolis, Fort Wayne, Bloomington, Lafayette, and Muncie, Indiana.
-Students must be attending college in our region to qualify.
+The high school scholarships will be awarded to two current high school seniors who plan to attend a four-year college and pursue a career in the television industry and are available for high school students attending a school anywhere in the membership area of our organization which includes Cleveland, Akron, Canton, Youngstown, Bowling Green, Toledo, Lima and Mansfield, Ohio; Erie, Pennsylvania; Indianapolis, Fort Wayne, Bloomington, Lafayette, and Muncie, Indiana.

 Separate scholarship opportunities are also available through NATAS.
 Visit the national site for details on the Jim McKay and Mike Wallace Memorial Scholarships.